mayariii/image-search/README.md

 * Homepage presented with random photos before user search
 * Highlight text field when in focus
 * Update URL with current page number
+* Disable Search button until value is typed in
 * The ability to click on an image and copy it's URL to clipboard (useful especially for developers wanting to use photos in their projects)

 Accessibility: